ddrohan/web-app-dev-labs/lab1/step_3.md

-# Implement the 'About Us' Page
+# Step 3 - Implement the 'About Us' Page